Tkachov/Square/02_docs/en/06_Main_Window.md

 ## Functions

 ----
+##### `static void create(...)`
+    static void create(
+     const char* title,
-##### `static void create(const char* title, int x, int y, int w, int h, string fullscreen, int flags = 0)`
+     int x, int y, int w, int h,
+     string fullscreen,
+     int flags = 0
+    )
 The function that creates application's window with given parameters.
 It's automatically called when application is started or restarted.
-The actual parameters that are passed can differ — there are some default values in [settings.h](22_settings_h) that can be overriden by values from config file.
+The actual parameters that are passed can differ — there are some default values in [settings.h](22_settings_h.md) that can be overriden by values from config file.
 If you will use it manually, pass window's title as **title**, it's position as **x**, **y** and it's size as **w** and **h**.
 If you want to run application in [fullscreen mode](06_Main_Window.md#fullscreen-modes-in-square), use "1" for fs_FULLSCREEN_STRETCHED, "2" for fs_FULLSCREEN_WHOLE_SCREEN, "3" for fs_WINDOWED_STRETCHED or "4" for fs_WINDOWED_WHOLE_SCREEN mode.
 You can also pass some [SDL's window flags](http://wiki.libsdl.org/SDL_CreateWindow#Remarks) if you want.

 ----